umbraco/UmbracoDocs/Reference/Templating/Mvc/child-actions.md

 The same view locations apply to Partial Views returned from Child Actions as the ones listed here: [Partial Views](partial-views.md)

-Also note that since this example is using a Surface Controller and if we were shipping this controller as part of a package, then the *~/App_Plugins* view location will work too.
+Also since this example is using a Surface Controller and if we were shipping this controller as part of a package, then the *~/App_Plugins* view location will work too.
 See  [SurfaceControllers](../../Routing/Surface-Controllers/index-v8.md) documentation under the heading *Plugin based controllers*.

 ## Rendering a Child Action